mariaangelapellegrino/Evaluation-Framework/README.md

 	}

 ## History
-To get the Evaluation Framework history, you can follow this link: https://git.rwth-aachen.de/KGEmbedding/evaluationFramework.
+To get the Evaluation Framework history, you can follow this (link)[https://git.rwth-aachen.de/KGEmbedding/evaluationFramework].